Skip to content

 Now we can save the first tag in the Google Tag Manager.

-As with the first step, we need to create a new tag, select Custom HTML from the list and paste the following code into the HTML editor:
+Just like for the first step, we need to create a new tag, select Custom HTML from the list and paste the following code into the HTML editor:

 1